 Glenfield Pool And Leisure Centre

-If you were amazed by the divers at the Olympics and think you’d like to give it a whirl, then the Glenfield Pool and Leisure Centre is the place to go.
+If you've always wanted to give diving a go then the Glenfield Pool and Leisure Centre is the place to go.
 With three diving boards—one-metre, three-metre and five-metre—you can put those skills to the test.
 With pools, spa pools and even hydroslides, this will quickly become a fave spot.

 Onehunga War Memorial Pool